For nearly 100 years, scientists thought they understood everything there was to know about how metals bend.

 It’s a truism that’s held since 1934, when three researchers independently realized that dislocation explained an ages-old paradox: Metals are much easier to bend than their molecular structures — which typically take the form of regularly repeating three-dimensional grids — would suggest.

 Dislocations are tiny irregularities in the otherwise well-ordered crystal lattice of a metal.
-They arise from slight mismatches — picture the pages of a book as rows of atoms, and imagine how the neat stack of paper becomes ever-so-slightly distorted at the spot where someone inserts a bookmark.
+They arise from slight mismatches — picture the pages of a book as rows of atoms, and imagine how the neat stack of paper becomes ever-so-slightly distorted at the spot where someone REPLACEs a bookmark.

 Normal metals bend because dislocations are able to move, allowing a material to deform without ripping apart every single bond inside its crystal lattice at once.